-When you are just starting to learn SEO, i recommend following whats working for others.
-You can do some Free research with this plugin, and its helped saved me a lot of time/effort when ranking.
-It looks like its only for Chrome at the moment, though i did see some attempts to make it work with firefox?
+When you are just starting to learn SEO, I recommend following whats working for others.
+You can do some free research with Moz‘s API using this chrome extension.
+It looks like its only for Chrome at the moment, though i did see some attempts to make it work with firefox.

 Step 1: Installing the Toolbar

 You will need to go to Chrome Extensions